Sitecore-Hackathon/2020-Team-Go-Horse/documentation/usage.md

 ## Summary

-This module was designed to tackle one of the biggest problems with the old Sitecore Marketplace Website: **Content Duplication.**
+This module was designed to solve one of the biggest problems with the old Sitecore Marketplace Website: **Content Duplication.**

-Module Authors usually add documentation to the Git Repository itself, so why should we re-input all content to the Marketplace, then keep it all update?
+Module Authors usually add documentation to the Git Repository itself, so why should them duplicate all that content in Marketplace, and keep it manually updated?

-Instead of copy/pasting, you will link modules directly with their respective Git Repositories.
+Instead of copy/pasting, this module allows to link modules directly with their respective Git Repositories.
-The GitHub WebAPI is then used to keep the Module Page in Sitecore always updated with the latest and greatest information from the Git Repository.
+GitHub WebAPI is then used to keep the Module Page in Sitecore always updated with the latest and greatest information from the Git Repository.

 ![Module fields](images/modulefields.jpg?raw=true "Module fields")